Shitzu-Apes/ai-trader/README.md

    **Trading Decision:**
    - Only executes trades when both signals agree (both buy or both sell)
    - Uses REF Finance Smart Router API for best swap prices
-   - Implements stop loss protection
+   - Implements stop loss and take profit thresholds
    - All positions are unidirectional (no shorts)

 4. **Position Management**